Racial tension in Omaha, Nebraska: Late 20th century

 In 1997, an African-American Gulf War veteran named Marvin Ammons was shot and killed by an Omaha police officer.
 A grand jury indicts the officer for manslaughter, then the judgment was thrown out for jury misconduct.
-A second grand jury acquits the officer of wrongdoing and admonishes the Omaha Police Department for mishandling the case.
+A second grand jury acquitted the officer of wrongdoing and admonished the Omaha Police Department for mishandling the case.

 In 2000, George Bibins, an African American who leads Omaha police on a high speed chase, is shot and killed by officer Jared Kruse at the end of the chase.
 Charges are filed against the officer, but special prosecutors force them to be presented to a grand jury which declines to recommend charges.
-The Omaha Police Department does not make a decision on the use of force because the Jared Kruse refused to be questioned and is allowed to retire a year later for PTSD.
+The Omaha Police Department does not make a decision on the use of force because Jared Kruse refused to be questioned and is allowed to retire a year later for PTSD.
 A second jury in the civil case refuses to award damages to Bibins' family.

-That year the Nebraska State Legislature enacted term limits.
+That year, the Nebraska State Legislature enacted term limits.
 Some used this action to target long-time State Senator Ernie Chambers, an African American who had then served 27 years representing North Omaha.
-In 2005 Chambers became the longest-serving State Senator in Nebraska history, with more than 32 years of service.
+In 2005, Chambers became the longest-serving State Senator in Nebraska history, with more than 32 years of service.
 Because of the 2002 law, Chambers was not allowed to immediately run for reelection when his term expired in 2009, so he waited until 2013 and ran again.
 He was reelected consistently until term limits again prevented him from running again in 2021.
-In total Ernie Chambers represented North Omaha in the Legislature for 46 years.
+In total, Ernie Chambers represented North Omaha in the Legislature for 46 years.

 Desegregation busing and racial integration in public schools were contentious issues in Omaha.
 Problems with public schools were a factor in middle-class people moving to the suburbs, but the shift in population to suburbs also followed the growth of the city and highways.
 Omahans' preference for larger, newer housing was just like that of other Americans.
 Middle-class African Americans have also moved to the suburbs here and in other cities.